 1. Union Square

 Named for a series of pro-union mass demonstrations staged here on the eve of the Civil War, Union Square is literally that—a square.
-The epicenter of the city’s shopping district, the open space dotted with lingering tourists and pigeons is surrounded by Macy’s, Saks, and Tiffany & Co., an Apple store and blocks of other high-end boutiques.
-Major sales aside, there are few bargains or independent retailers to be found, but if shopping is your thing, you won’t find more places to spend your money than in this bustling area.
+The epicenter of the city’s shopping district, the open space dotted with lingering tourists and pigeons is surrounded by Macy’s, Saks, and Tiffany & Co., and a sleek, new Apple store, along with blocks of other high-end boutiques.
+Major sales aside, there are few bargains to be found, and even fewer independent retailers.
+Still, if shopping is your thing, you won’t find more places to spend your money than in this bustling area.
+If it’s not, you can at least start here for a postcard-perfect take-off on one of the city’s most beloved landmarks.

-Just 3 blocks down, at Powell and Market streets, is the cable car turnaround where you’ll embark on a ride on the nation’s only moving National Historic Landmark.
+Just 3 blocks down, at Powell and Market streets, is the cable car turnaround where you’ll embark on a ride on the nation’s only mobile National Historic Landmark.

 2. Cable Cars & Lombard Street